Taking Care of Sterling Silver

 If your Opal lost colors: The first thing you need to try is to take your opal, or jewelry with opal, soak it into good quality drinkable water for 5-10 seconds, and then leave it for a while under open space without sunlight (not completely dark space) for a couple of hours to dry.
 After this procedure the Opal returns its signature sparkles and colors!

-* Never clean your Opal jewelry with soapy water, and do not wash your hands with soap while wearing rings with Opals.
+* Never clean your Opal jewelry with soapy water or dish wash liquid solution, and do not wash your hands with soap or wash dishes while wearing rings with Opals.

 Rules for wearing Pearls